-As at 31 December 2021, non-performing cash finance facilities before impairment and collateral (net of deferred profit and suspended profit) amounted to KD 204,408 thousand (2020: KD 263,153 thousand).
+As at 31 December 2022, non-performing cash finance facilities before impairment and collateral (net of deferred profit and suspended profit) amounted to KD 271,274 thousand (2021: KD 204,408 thousand).

 Total provision for ECL is accounted as per CBK regulation which require ECL to be measured at higher of the ECL computed under IFRS 9 in accordance with CBK or the provision required by CBK instructions.
-Total provision for credit losses recorded as per CBK instructions for utilized and unutilized cash and non-cash financing facilities as at 31 December 2021 is KD 666,066 thousand (2020: KD 587,121 thousand) which exceeds the ECL for financing receivables under IFRS 9 by KD 367,231 thousand (2020: KD 227,587 thousand).
+Total provision for credit losses recorded as per CBK instructions for utilized and unutilized cash and non-cash financing facilities as at 31 December 2022 is KD 924,951 thousand (2021: KD 666,066 thousand) which exceeds the ECL for financing receivables under IFRS 9 by KD 517,209 thousand (2021: KD 367,231 thousand).

-An analysis of the carrying amounts of financing receivables (cash facilities), and the corresponding Expected Credit Losses based on the staging criteria under IFRS 9 in accordance with CBK regulations.

-An analysis of the carrying amounts of contingent liabilities and commitments, the amounts in the table represent the amounts committed or guaranteed (Non-cash facilities), and the corresponding Expected Credit Losses based on the staging criteria under IFRS 9 in accordance with CBK regulations.
+An analysis of the carrying amounts of financing receivables (cash facilities), and the corresponding Expected Credit Losses based on the staging criteria under IFRS 9 in accordance with CBK regulations is as below.
+Further, for contingent liabilities and commitments, the amounts in the table represent the amounts committed or guaranteed (non-cash facilities), and the corresponding Expected Credit Losses based on the staging criteria under IFRS 9 in accordance with CBK regulations.

-10 FINANCING RECEIVABLES (continued)
+11 FINANCING RECEIVABLES (continued)